 truethen the Response is executed.
 See Specifying Sources and Actions for more information.

-Response can send a message and/or perform a response.
-In addition, the Response's action can be made conditional based on a probability factor ranging from
+Response can perform a canned response.
+In addition, that response can be made conditional based on a probability factor ranging from

 0.0 (never) to